junnpp/nyc-yellow-taxi/README.md

 ## Iterating Process

 Even after excluding all irrelevant data, there are still 142 parquet files to import, clean, and analyze.
 It is inefficient to conduct this procedure manually for each data set.
 With defined python functions, the whole process is applied to each data set automatically.
 Then all processed data sets are concatenated into a final data frame with 12,689,473 rows.
 After a minor cleaning process, the final data frame has approximately 12,688,000 rows.
-This data is then imported to the tableau for visualization.
+This data is then imported into the tableau for visualization.

 ## Visualization

-An interactice visulization using Tableau.
+An interactive visualization using Tableau.
 It can be found [here](https://public.tableau.com/app/profile/junhyeok.park/viz/NYCYellowTaxi_16721581629340/NYCTraffic).

 ![viz-1](./viz/viz-1.png)